niccokunzmann/open-web-calendar/api.md

    this url, too.
    Query parameters are still more important than what is written in this file.
+   The source format can be YAML or JSON.
 3. **[default_specification.json]**
    This file contains the default parameters.
    They must not be hardcoded in the source code.
 They are there.